TroelsMortensen/CodeLabs/Tutorials/BlazorWasmJwtAuth/021 The auth state.md

 The previous slide showed how to get user information in the view part.

 What if you need it in the code block?\
-Maybe you are about to create a Product, and you wish to extract the user name to set as owner.\
+Maybe you are about to create a Product, and you wish to extract the user name or user id to set as owner.\
 Maybe one method does different things based on your Claims.

 Whatever your reason or need, you can get access to the information.

 Let's try an example.
-We will redo the previous page, it will look the same to the user, but the programming is different.
+We will do the same as the previous page, it will look the same to the user, but the programming is different.

 Create a new page, you can call it "ShowCredentialsFromAuthState", or something else.